nicholas-j-jackson/LLM-Medical-Prob/README.md

 - Samples 100 responses to be manually validated in the "Manual Validation" section.
 - Produce the main figures and numbers used in the paper.

+3. "LLM Risk final.Rmd":
+    - Fits the statistical models used in the study and summarizes results

 ### NOTE:
 The results currently stored in the 'results' folder are those used in the study, but will be over-written if any of the above code is run.